 Estimating Costs and Benefits

-Choosing to go solar is an investment that you are making, and by using some online resources and tools you can estimate some of the costs and benefits associated with solar energy.
-In addition to the PV Watts Calculator, we recommend using the solar calculator by Energysage to examine you property’s solar potential.
+Choosing to go solar is an investment, and by using some online resources and tools you can estimate some of the costs and benefits associated with solar energy.
+We recommend using REC’s Solar Calculator to examine your home’s solar potential.
+Additional resources such as EnergySage can provide a breakdown of updated pricing for solar.
 It is important to note that these resources provide only estimates, and interacting with a solar contractor will provide more detailed estimations that address your concerns.

 Know Your Financing options